Uncategorized

 Survey-based biological age test questionnaires were the original method to gather health and lifestyle data for the purpose of calculating a health age score representative of an average person’s abilities at a given age.
 The surveys are limited by the questions they ask, their answer-scoring methods and their algorithms.
 There is much room for improvement in this space.

-Actual Age (free) by Longevity Playbook
+Actual Age (no longer available) by Longevity Playbook

 • Created in 2023 by Dr. Michael Roizen, Chief Wellness Officer Emeritus of the Cleveland Clinic.